Satyamshahi17/PSO-for-Loan-Default-model-optimization/README.md

 # 📈 Model Results (PSO-Optimized)

 Below are the final evaluation metrics for each PSO-tuned model.
-The metrics below reflect performance on the majority class (non-defaulters).
+Note: These metrics represent performance on the majority class (non-defaulters).
-Detailed class-wise metrics, including defaulter-specific recall/precision, are shown inside each notebook.
+Full class-wise evaluation, including defaulter-specific precision and recall, is available inside each notebook.
 ---

 ## 🔶 1.
 PSO-Optimized XGBoost